Skip to Content

 Oozing with melted mozzarella and tomato butter, this stuffed chicken marsala is a deliciously decadent dinner.

-For as “Italian” as I am, I hardly ever make the traditional kinds of Italian dishes you’d see on any Italian American restaurant menu at home but with this tomato butter twist, some (good) fresh mozzarella and the last of my summer basil, I think that might have to change because hot damn, this stuffed chicken marsala was a gooooood dinner.
+For as “Italian” as I am, I hardly ever make the traditional kinds of Italian dishes you’d see on any Italian American restaurant menu at home (exceptions made for chicken sorrentino) but with this tomato butter twist, some (good) fresh mozzarella and the last of my summer basil, I think that might have to change because hot damn, this stuffed chicken marsala was a gooooood dinner.

 I love how the thick and savory marsala mushroom sauce is perfectly offset by the freshness of the ingredients stuffed into the chicken.

-For piccata fans, try this keto chicken piccata which looks so good too!
-Or, this spinach stuffed chicken breast for another similar recipe.
+For piccata fans, try this keto chicken piccata or cod piccata.
+This spinach stuffed chicken breast is another similar recipe as well.

 Melted mozzarella, tomato butter and fresh basil are stuffed into chicken cooked in a marsala mushroom sauce.